AlexTISYoung/snipar/docs/guide.rst

 sibreg is a python library for imputing missing parental genotypes from observed sibling and parental genotypes, and for performing robust GWAS using the resulting imputed parental genotypes

-In the sibreg/sibreg/bin subdirectory, there is a script for imputing missing parental genotypes:
+In the main sibreg directory, there is a script for imputing missing parental genotypes:

 --'impute_runner.py'(:doc:`impute_runner`)
-    imputes the expected sum of maternal and paternal genotypes given genotype data on the sibling offspring of the parents and IBD sharing between the sibling offspring
+    imputes the expected genotype of the missing parent(s) given observed sibling genotypes, IBD sharing between siblings, and observed parental genotypes

-The script outputs expected genotypes of missing parents, and are used as input for the fGWAS.py script that perform GWAS using the missing parental genotypes.
-See tutorial for an example of use.
+The script outputs expected genotypes of missing parents, which are used as input for the fGWAS.py script that perform GWAS using the missing parental genotypes.
+See the tutorial for an example of use.

 All of the above scripts require either provision of a pedigree file or the script will construct a pedigree for you if you provide it with the KING relatedness inference (output using the --related --degree 1 options) and age & sex information.
 Providing